 - Brining and marinating of meat products – better diffusion, reducing time and improving the quality of the cook meat products such as water

 - Meat tenderisation - releases enzymes and protein breakdown can improve tenderisation and maturation of meat

 - Reduced fat uptake - reduces oil uptake during frying of vegetable based products

 I am excited to announce that we are installing new pulsed electric field equipment in our pilot plant.
 The Pulsemaster Solidus system will be

 available for confidential trials during April and May.
 If you are interested in exploring the potential of PEF technology for your applications

 Danny Bayliss, New Technology Research Team Leader

-Danny joined Campden BRI where he has been in various roles over the past 6 years.
+Danny joined Campden BRI where he has been in various new technology roles since 2012.
 Danny's main research interests have been in the

 field of emerging processing and preservation technologies for the food industry.
 Read more...